Esri/calcite-app-components/PROJECT_GUIDELINES.md

 This project has an GitHub App installed to automatically perform semantic status checks on open pull requests.

 The [Semantic Pull Request](https://github.com/probot/semantic-pull-requests) status check will ensure your pull requests are semantic before you merge them.

-👮 Note!
-The default behavior of this bot is not to police all commit messages, but rather to ensure that every PR has just **enough semantic information** to be able to trigger a release when appropriate.

 #### Be Semantic!